 Sonya holds the staff board position.
 In her past life Sonya was a farmer in the US so supporting local growers and encouraging sustainability is a matter close to her heart.

+Sonya is a Naturopath who is working towards establishing her own practice.
 She loves being a part of an organisation that provides fresh and healthy produce to our community.